Embedded Magic

 First thing to do is install Xcode from Apple.
 Xcode is a collection of developer tools which you’ll need to do pretty much anything on your Mac.
 Do a Google search for installing command line tools in Mac OSX and you should be good to go.

 Okay great, now install Homebrew.
 Yes, it’s a terrible name, the sooner you get over it and move on with your life the better.
 Homebrew is the missing package manager for Mac.
-If you’re used to Linux, it’s basically the apt-get
+If you’re used to Linux, it’s basically the apt-get for Mac.

 One more thing, you’re about to abondon terminal.app forever.
 Say goodbye.
 Go install iTerm2.